cairo-book/cairo-book/src/ch16-05-02-randomness.md

 # Randomness

 Since all blockchains are fundamentally deterministic and most are public ledgers, generating truly unpredictatable randomness on-chain presents a challenge.
 This randomness is crucial for fair outcomes in gaming, lotteries, and unique generation of NFTs.
-To address this, verifiable random functions (VRFs) provided by oracles offers a solution.
+To address this, verifiable random functions (VRFs) provided by oracles offer a solution.
 VRFs guarantee that the randomness can't be predicted or tampered with, ensuring trust and transparency in these applications.

 ## Overview on VRFs